mm6/InternetOfThingsCourse/CourseDescription.md

 designed and how its principles can be used to design the internet of things.

 The course combines weekly readings from journal articles with hands-on exercises and programming.
-The student will work with modern IOT technologies, standards, and platforms.
+The student will work with modern IoT technologies, standards, and platforms.
 We will connect sensors and actuators to the cloud but we will do so in a way that is based on sound architectural principles.